New South Wales coronavirus update

 We have implemented additional measures to ensure that our donor centres remain places of wellness during the COVID-19 pandemic.

 When there is an increased risk of community transmission we implement extra precautions, including the wearing of face masks.
 Face masks are required in all donor centres in NSW.

 If you are able to donate blood to continue to support the one in three Australians who will need blood or a blood product during their life, please do.

 To help us with maintaining physical distancing in all our centres, please ensure you book your donation in advance and come alone.
 Thank you for your support!

 Will masks be provided for NSW donors or should they supply their own?

-If you donate in NSW and do not have a mask, we will provide you with one.
+If you donate in NSW and do not have a mask, we can provide you with one.
 We strongly encourage donors to wear medical masks such as a surgical mask if possible, as cloth masks can vary more in effectiveness.
 If you have a cloth mask and would prefer to wear a surgical mask during your donation we can also provide you with one.

 Do Albury donors need to continue to wear masks?